memesbachha/basics-command/README.md

  rm -rf folderName

-# Please use this command with caution.
+Use this command with caution.
 This command will remove a folder and all the files and folders within it.
 This command is useful when you want to delete any project downloaded from Github.

 # Copy a file from one directory to another directory: